-- A. Final Examination - B. Multiple-source essay - C. Other essays, quizzes, responses, assignments and in-class work - D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
+- A. Final Reflection

+- B. Multiple-source essay

+- C. Other essays, quizzes, responses, assignments and in-class work

+D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
 Instructors are not obligated to accept late assignments.
+Late essays will be docked five points per day late with no exceptions.